perladvent/perldotcom/content/article/bang-bang.md

 ## startperl

-We would not be complete about perl shebang without discussing a bit about the config variable `$Congig{startperl}`.
+We would not be complete about perl shebang without discussing a bit about the config variable `$Config{startperl}`.

 This variable comes from `Config.pm` which is an **heavy config** that provides information about configuration environment.